-The 85% LTV bridging loan was reintroduced in early 2021 and aimed at experienced landlords or property investors.
-It is particularly designed for those who want to Buy, Refurbish, Refinance and then Rent or Sell.
+The 85% LTV bridging loan was reintroduced in early 2021 and is particularly designed for those who want to Buy, Refurbish, Refinance and then Rent or Sell.

 Because the lender will put in more money at day 1, this can free up your cash to either buy a more profitable property or make a deal work which was previously out of reach.
 If you’re familiar with bridging finance, you’ll know that generally the best loan to value available on a bridging loan is up to 75% of the property value.
 In fact, many lenders are currently lending going up to 65% or 70%.

 So, a product allows you to borrow up to 85 % of the property value is absolutely fantastic but there are some conditions and considerations.

 Generally when taking out a bridging loan up to, say 75%, we are talking about the gross loan.
 This means that the fees and any interest are being deducted from the gross amount.